aahiill/IMC-Prosperity-3/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

+• Top 1% globally, 15th in the UK

 This repository contains all the research and algorithms developed by **Eldia** for **IMC Prosperity 3 (2025)**.

 ## The Team 🕺